KartoffelChipss/LifeStealZ/README.md

   volume: 1.0
   pitch: 1.0

-reviveuseCommands:
+antiAlt:
+  # If the anti alt system should be enabled
+  enabled: true
+  # If possible alt kill attempts should be logged
+  logAttempt: true
+  # If possible alt kill attempts should be prevented
+  preventKill: false
+  # If a message should be sent to the player, when an alt kill attempt is detected
+  sendMessage: false
+  # Add custom comamnds, to be executed when a possible alt kill attempt is detected
+  # You can use &player& to insert the player name (commands are executed for both players)
+  commands:
+  # - "say Please don't kill alts"
-  # - "say &player& revived &target&"
+  # - "ban &player& 1h"

+storage:
+  # The type of storage to use.
+You have the following options:
+  # "SQLite"
+  type: "SQLite"

+  # This section is only relevant if you use a MySQL database
+  host: "localhost"
+  port: 3306
+  database: "lifestealz"
+  username: "root"
+  password: "password"

 #Here you can modify everything about the custom items
 items:
-  heart:
+  # DONT DELETE THE defaultheart ITEM!!!
+  defaultheart:
     name: "&cHeart"
     lore:
       - "&7Rightclick to use"
     #     - "This would be a second line"
     #     - "And this possibly a third line"
     material: "NETHER_STAR"
     enchanted: false
     customModelData: 100
+    # Custom item type for the item ("heart" or "revive")
+    customItemType: "heart"
+    # When customItemType is "heart", this value is used to determine how many hearts the item gives
+    customHeartValue: 1
+    # true if this item should be craftable
+    craftable: true
     recipe:
       #Every item represents one slot in the crafting table
       #The first item in a row is the left most item in the crafting table